luciebinder/ws-openness-2025/_sources/content/4_additional/quick_tutorial_ws.md

 ![Image of the settings under Branch.](../../static/gh-pages.png)

 10\.
-Finally, on the top of this page, under "GitHub Pages", you should now find a field that looks like this:
+Finally, on the top of this page, under "GitHub Pages", you should now see a link that looks like this:

 ![Image of the final link that is presented under "GitHub Pages".](../../static/pages_link.png)

 This is the link to your newly built website!

-When you click the link, you might notice that there's no table of contents yet and only the README file is displayed.
-Don’t worry — we just need to make one more commit!
+When you open it, you might notice that there's no table of contents yet and only the README file is displayed.
+Don’t worry, this is completely normal!
+GitHub Pages hasn’t generated the full HTML structure of your Jupyter Book yet.
+To trigger that process, we just need to make one more commit.

 11\.
-Push a last commit to your repository.
-You might want to copy your link and paste it into your `README` file.
+Push one final commit to your repository.
+You might want to include your link to your website into your `README` file.

 ![Image of the README file with the link added.](../../static/edit-readme3.png)